anabaei/javalearn/JavaSpring.md

     	return true;
     }
 ```
-* Now create a mthod name deleteGreeting and annotate it with @RequestMapping
+* Now create a mthod name deleteGreeting and annotate it with @RequestMapping.
+* Below is the webserivce
 ```java

   @RequestMapping(
     		value="/api/greeting/{id}",
     		method = RequestMethod.DELETE,